Associate Professor - Chemistry

 Areas of Interest

-David was born and spent his childhood in North Carolina.
-He attended North Carolina State University where he received a B.S. in chemistry with summa cum laude honors in 2005.
-He then pursued graduate studies at the University of California, San Diego where he studied metal-promoted cycloaromatization reactions under the guidance of Professor Joseph O’Connor.
+Dr. David M. Hitt received his undergraduate education in his birth state at North Carolina State University where he earned a B.S. in chemistry with summa cum laude honors in 2005.
+He then pursued graduate studies at The University of California, San Diego where he studied metal-promoted cycloaromatization reactions under the guidance of Professor Joseph O’Connor.